libreswitch/ops/tests/rest/rest_test.md

 ```
 "tag": 601
 ```
-4. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag read at step 2
+4. Execute a PUT request with /rest/v1/system/ports/Port1 including and If-Match Header using entity tag read at step 2.
-5. Verify that the response is `200 OK`
+5. Verify that the response is `200 OK`.
-6. Confirm that tag value was updated
+6. Confirm that tag value was updated.

 #### Update port using If-Match (star as etag)
 1. Set the "tag" value to: